Tow sports have an amazing ability to evolve, to pull in new ideas from land sports, and to morph into a variety of tow-sport offspring.

 Take wakeskating for example.
 It’s a tow sport heavily influenced by not another tow sport but by a sport done on land – skateboarding.
 And it’s quickly gaining in respect as well as popularity.

 So what does it take to get into wakeskating?
-Pierre, pictured on the facing page, has some expert tips that will shorten your learning time and boost the fun factor.
+Pierre has some expert tips that will shorten your learning time and boost the fun factor.

 The beauty of wakeskating is that almost any boat works.
 You can use an inboard tow boat with a tower and wake-building ballast.
 You can use a highly maneuverable personal watercraft.
 In fact, if your boat can go 20 mph, then virtually any type of boat propulsion system (inboard, stern drive, outboard, and jet drive) works.